Alexander Clouter B.Sc. (Hons.)

 - liaising with external parties, clients, journalists and hostile third parties

 - handling accreditation and auditing processes

-- Databases: PostgreSQL, MySQL, Redis, Riak, Berkeley DB and CDB
+- Databases: SQL (PostgreSQL, MySQL, BigQuery), Big Data (unable to fit in RAM) solutions, Redis, Riak, DynamoDB, Berkeley DB and CDB

-- Profiling/Debugging: perf, tcpdump, gdb, strace/ltrace, traceroute (TCP, UDP and ICMP flavors), tracepath
+- Profiling/Debugging: perf, tcpdump, gdb, strace/ltrace, traceroute (TCP, UDP and ICMP flavours), tracepath

-- Networking: IPv4/6, multicast, VLAN's, Link Aggregation, VPNs (IPsec and GRE/IPIP), Firewalling (stateless and stateful), SNMP, IGP (OSPF and EIRGP), BGP (maintaining an anycast TCP service), QoS, Bridging
+- Networking: IPv6/IPv4, multicast, VLANs, Link Aggregation, VPNs (IPsec and GRE/IPIP), Host and appliance based firewalling (stateless and stateful), SNMP, IGP (OSPF and EIRGP), BGP (maintaining an anycast TCP service), QoS, Bridging

 Education and Qualifications